Groom+Style is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Philips Sonicare DiamondClean Smart 9750 Rechargeable Electric Power Toothbrush, Lunar Blue, HX9954/56

-The Your House Garden review team may not think lots of extra features are necessary, but many people love them.
+The Groom+Style review team may not think lots of extra features are necessary, but many people love them.
 That’s why we’ve selected the DiamondClean sonic model as the top-ranked electric toothbrush on our list; it does an exceptional job of cleaning teeth while providing most of the extra goodies you might need (minus the Bluetooth and UV functions).
 The price you’ll pay reflects the fact that this Sonicare is at the upper end of the spectrum.

 Every manufacturer claims that its brushing technology is the best, and Philips is no different.
 It uses two different types of brush heads called “DiamondClean” and “Deep Clean,” with the first meant for whitening and the second for plaque removal.
 The brushes are designed to reach between teeth as they rotate, oscillate and pulse at up to 31,000 strokes per minute.
 The company claims that their technology removes ten times more plaque than manual brushing and improves gum health in two weeks; we have no way to judge those claims, of course, but the sonic DiamondClean emits a jet of water to reach between teeth as it works so it definitely sounds plausible.
 As an end user, you can tell that this toothbrush does a terrific job and leaves your teeth feeling as clean as you could want.
 There are five cleaning modes: cleaning, whitening, deep clean, gum care, and sensitive.